Travel Information

 Required Documents

-- Valid Passport with an expiration date that is at least six months beyond your re-entry date
+- Valid passport with an expiration date at least six months beyond your re-entry date

-- F-1 students pursuing a program of study need an endorsement within the past 12 months
+- F-1 students in a program of study: endorsement must be within the past 12 months

-- F-1 students on OPT need an endorsement within the past 6 months
+- F-1 students on OPT: endorsement must be within the past 6 months

-- J-1 students and scholars need an endorsement within the past 12 months
+- J-1 students and scholars: endorsement must be within the past 12 months

 - Proof of full-time enrollment

-- Official transcript (Registrar’s Office, 322 Student Union)
+- Official or unofficial transcript (available from the Registrar’s Office, 322 Student Union)

 - Proof of U.S. health insurance